 Introduction: Mounted Deer Antlers

-This instructable walks through the step by step my process I took for mounting some deer antlers from scratch, so to speak.
-If you are going to attempt to do one for yourself, chances are that you are handy and can make due with a lot less tools and supplies.
+This instructable walks through the step by step process I took for mounting some deer antlers from scratch.
+If you are going to attempt to do this project yourself, chances are that you are handy and can make due without many of the tools I used.
 I just used everything that I already had handy in the shop.

 Materials and Tools: